 We spend a day in the National Park on our Sweet North trip to make the most of the walking and photographic opportunities this alpine wonderland offers.
 Our favourite hike here is the Tongariro Crossing – a trek that is often referred to as the best day hike in the world.
 There are jewel coloured lakes galore amidst a Mars-esque landscape.
 Watch out for the omnipresent red craters!
 Wherever you look whilst walking the Tongariro, the views are astounding.

 Three more reasons to love Tongariro National Park

 It was the first National Park to be gifted by a country’s indigenous people

 It’s a Dual World Heritage site in recognition of its outstanding natural characteristics and its cultural significance

 It’s the home of Mount Doom in Tolkien’s legendary stories

-The brilliant walks on the South Island are all included in our World Heritage Walking Tour, our Kiwi Classic Hiking Tour, our Masterpiece Adventure Tour, and our Short South Tour alongside some once-in-a-lifetime adventure activities, comfortable accommodation and the best local restaurants.
+The brilliant walks on the South Island are all included in our World Heritage Walking Tour, our Kiwi Classic Hiking Tour, our Masterpiece Adventure Tour, and our Pure South Tour alongside some once-in-a-lifetime adventure activities, comfortable accommodation and the best local restaurants.
 A visit to the Tongariro National Park is included in our Sweet North Tour.
 Small, friendly groups led by expert Kiwi guides will make your New Zealand Trails tour a favourite travel memory for life.
 All of our guides are Kiwi born and bred.
 Find out more about our amazing team here.

 Other articles you may like: